Tips for Cleaning Your AC System

 • Confirming pressure and temperature

-• Testing lines, refrigerant amounts and connections
+• Examining lines, refrigerant levels and connections

-You can still have a tune-up done this fall—and we can get your furnace prepared for heating season too.
+It’s not too late to have maintenance done this fall—and we can get your furnace ready for heating season too.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-You’ll only need a couple of items:
+You’ll only need a handful of things:

 • Wet-dry vacuum and hose with a soft brush attachment